 What Technical Skills do Information Security Careers Require?

 To ensure the security of computer and internet networks and databases, Information Security Officers must have a solid grasp of all computer fundamentals including local, wireless, and cloud-based networks.
 You need to be able to install and troubleshoot hardware and software, as well as plan and implement IT security networks and procedures.

 According to BLS, work experience is essential, and a job in a related field of IT such as network administrator and computer user support can provide a great starting point for a career in Information Security.
 Information Security Officers must also have “a well-rounded computer education” and understanding of IT security throughout all aspects of an organization’s IT network, including software, hardware, and internet.

 According to Payscale, Information Security professionals have a diverse skillset and follow strict privacy guidelines with the top skills that result in increased wages being:

 - HIPAA Compliance

 - IT Security & Infrastructure

 - Security Policies & Procedures

 - Security Testing & Auditing

-The Computer and Network Administrator Program at CCI Training Center provides a solid platform from which to launch your Information Security career.
-Not only does it provide the varied computer and network fundamentals required in these positions, each individual course provides an understanding of potential security threats, and how to prevent them.
+CCI’s Computer Network Administrator Program now has an IT Security Track that provides a solid platform from which to launch your Information Security career.
+Not only does it provide the varied computer and network fundamentals required in these positions, but each individual course also provides an understanding of potential security threats, and how to prevent them.